enryleinhard/propertunity/README.md

 # Propertunity

-Propurtunity is a web application built using Next.js and Tailwind CSS, designed to help investors invest their USDT in properties and for mortgagors to sign up and access their dashboard.
+Propurtunity is a web application built using Next.js and Tailwind CSS, designed to help investors invest their USDT in mortgage and for mortgagors to borrow money from peer to peer with PropCoin as the reward backed by our profits made from interest paid and houses sold from mortgagors who cannot repay their loans.

 ## Features

 Propertunity has the following features:

 - Home page
-- Page for investors to invest their USDT in properties
+- Page for investors to invest their USDT in lending money for mortgagors
 - Page for mortgagors to sign up and access their dashboard

 ## Screenshots